Inclusive Adolescence Education

 - American Studies

-You also will be required to successfully complete a set of courses and field experiences relating to pedagogical content in teacher education.
-At least 50 of the 150 hours of the field experiences must focus on the needs of students with disabilities for your dual certification in adolescence education and students with disabilities (7–12) generalist.
+You also will be required to successfully complete a set of courses and clinical experiences relating to pedagogical content in teacher education.
+At least 50 of the 150 hours of the clinical experiences must focus on the needs of students with disabilities for your dual certification in adolescence education and students with disabilities (7–12) generalist.

 Life After Fisher